tytydraco/yessleep/out/The_Ghost_in_the_Glory_Hole.md

 Do I really need to go into the gory details of what happens on my side of the dividing wall?
 Just know that I have confirmed the existence of ectoplasm

 I walk over to the women’s restroom and prop the door open to let in what little light there is.
 Using my cell phone flashlight, I make my way to the second stall.
 The water in the commode has long since evaporated.
-I take a seat on the toilet, put my elbows on my knees and my chin in my hands.
+I take a seat on the toilet, put my elbows on my knees and pull out my phone and upload everything that you've just read.

 To the left of my head is the glory hole.
 I hear heavy breathing from the other side.
 There is the flicker of spectral movement.
 Something like a trick of the light.

 I inhale, blow the breath out through my nostrils, and wait for the ghost to come.